-Under Settings > Repository, protect the main branch by enforcing the use of merge requests when developers want to merge their changes into the main branch.
+On the left side bar, under Settings > Repository, protect the main branch by enforcing the use of merge requests when developers want to merge their changes into the main branch.

 Under Settings, on the Integrations page, add a webhook to the URL of your Jenkins project.
 This webhook triggers a build job on the Jenkins server.

 Install GitLab and TAP plugins.
-The MATLAB unit test uses the TAP plugin to stream
+The MATLAB unit test uses the TAP plugin to stream results to a

 .tap file.
-To enable communication of the test status
+To enable communication of the test status from

-from MATLAB to the Jenkins job, Jenkins imports the
+MATLAB to the Jenkins job, Jenkins imports the